Record Store Day 2023

 Guidelines and Reminders

-- Our opening times on the day will be from 9am until 5pm.
-Please expect to queue, enjoy the experience and be patient with us; this is all part of the day and we will try to serve you as quickly as we can.
+• Our opening times on the day will be from 9am until 5pm.
+Please expect to queue from early morning if you want to be at the front of the queue.
+Enjoy the experience and be patient with us; this is all part of the day and we will try to serve you as quickly as we can.

-- We recommend that you get to us as early as you can on the day.
-We are based within Cherwell Business Village and the entry gates are generally locked until around 7am.
-If you plan to arrive before then, please do not attempt to enter the site.
-Our doors open at 9am.
-We will have additional staff available to assist you.
-Further guidance will be provided closer to the date.
+• We recommend that you get to us as early as you can on the day.
+We are based within Cherwell Business Village and the main site gates are generally locked until around 7am.
+If you plan to arrive before the gates are open, please do not attempt to enter the site.

 FAQS